Poland Seizes Russian High School Building In Warsaw - UrduPoint

 Poland Seizes Russian High School Building In Warsaw

-The spat over the 1970s multi-storey building, nicknamed the "spy nest" by Warsaw citizens, has been going on for a year.
+The spat over the 1970s multi-storey building has been going on for a year.

 "This building belongs to the Warsaw City Hall," Polish foreign ministry spokesman Lukasz Jasina told AFP, adding that the move followed a bailiff's order.